kyma-project/kyma/components/ui-api-layer/docs/resource-quotas-status.md

 The ResourceQuotasStatus contains the flag and the list of exceeded ResourceQuotas limits, together with a set of resources which exceed that limits.
 The value of the flag informs you if any ResourceQuota is exceeded in any possible way.

-The ResourceQuotasStatus detects if any ReplicaSet or StatefulSet in your Environment is blocked by the ResourceQuota and cannot progress.
+The ResourceQuotasStatus detects if any ReplicaSet or StatefulSet in your Environment is blocked by the ResourceQuota and therefore cannot progress.
 To check if any ReplicaSet or StatefulSet is blocked, calculate the required number of resources to create another replica.
 If there are not enough resources to create another replica, return the ResourceQuotaStatus with the flag set to `true`.

 ## The Console calls

 The Console calls for the ResourceQuotasStatus automatically.
 The calls are triggered after:
-- switching the environment
+- switching the Environment
 - uploading a resource
 - creating a lambda
 - opening Environment's details